hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ### XFR limits

-The server MAY limit the number of concurrent IXFRs, AXFRs or total XFR transfers on a single connection if local policy dictates.
-The server MAY limit the total number of IXFRs, AXFRs or total XFR transfers on a single connection if local policy dictates.
-The server MAY decline concurrent IXFRs or AXFRs requests for the same zone if local policy dictates.
+The server MAY limit the number of concurrent IXFRs, AXFRs or total XFR transfers in progress, or from a given secondary, to protect server resources.

-For both XFR-over-TCP mechanisms, if a server returns REFUSED to a zone transfer request because one of the limits above is reached, if possible, the server should also return the extended DNS error code 18 - Prohibited [@!RFC8914] on the basis the request was declined based on local policy.

 [OPEN QUESTION] Testing has shown that BIND returns SERVFAIL if the limit on concurrent transfers is reached.
 Should there be a specific recommendation here about what is returned re: SERVFAIL vs REFUSED?

-[OPEN QUESTION] A server that implements EDE codes might also return Prohibited for cases where the zone transfer is refused because the client is not authorized for the zone transfer.
-Is there a desire to define additional XFR specific EDE codes so that a client can determine precisely why a specific XFR request was denied e.g., Max concurrent XFR: too may concurrent transfers in progress, Max total XFR: no more requests accepted on this connection, etc.
+[OPEN QUESTION] Is there a desire to define additional XFR specific EDE codes so that a client can determine precisely why a specific XFR request was denied in this case e.g., Max concurrent XFR: too may concurrent transfers in progress.

 ### The edns-tcp-keepalive EDNS0 Option